 Increased capacity and reduced corruption in the Tanzanian public administration

-• Sweden's long-term approach to decentralisation support is paying off.
+- Sweden's previous long-term approach to decentralisation support has paid off.
 Results from the Land Management Programme (LAMP), 1990-2008, in Babati, Simanjiro, Singida and Kiteto contributed to community-based planning processes which are now being applied nationally and the communities are benefiting from direct increase in incomes.
-Support in order to further endure these results is at present being channelled through ALAT.
+Support in order to further endure these results were until 2015 channelled through ALAT.

 Enhanced capacity in civil society to demand accountability and increased awareness of human rights

-• Tanzania's leading human rights organisation, Legal and Human Rights Centre (LHRC), with Sweden as a key donor, has scored important success in providing legal aid to the most vulnerable groups, 15,000 clients (2013) per annum.
+- Tanzania's leading human rights organisations, Legal and Human Rights Centre (LHRC) and Zanzibar Legal Service Centre (ZLSC) have scored success in providing legal aid to the most vulnerable groups, with over 15,000 beneficiaries per annum.

-• Twaweza has developed the first nationwide mobile phone survey in Tanzania, Sauti za Wananchi.
-The mobile phone surveys have made timely and data-centred contribution to ongoing discussions.
-Sauti collected data on realities and views of the citizens on matters like the Form Four examination results, the Draft Constitution, and the mobile phone simcard tax etc.
+- Twaweza has developed the first nationwide mobile opinion poll in Tanzania, called Sauti za Wananchi.
+The mobile phone surveys have contributed to ongoing discussions and debates in society.
+Sauti collects data on realities and views of the citizens on current political, social and economic.

-• The Government, through National Accreditation Council of Technical Education (NACTE), has adopted a standardized curriculum developed by the Media Council of Tanzania (MCT) that is used by all journalism institutions in Tanzania.
-It does away with haphazard training that took place in the country.
+- The Government, through National Accreditation Council of Technical Education (NACTE), has adopted a standardized curriculum developed by the Media Council of Tanzania (MCT) that is used by all journalism institutions in Tanzania.
+It does away with haphazard training that previously was frequent.

-• Union of Tanzania Press Clubs (UTPC), an organisation developed through the work by MCT is now a body standing on its own feet.
-The number of press clubs has reached 23 in just a few years and UTPC is now organising 4 500 journalists across the country.
-Stakeholders visiting the Press Clubs has doubled in only a years’ time and the Clubs have increased the capacity to do domestic fundraising.
+- Union of Tanzania Press Clubs (UTPC), an organisation developed through the work by MCT is now a body standing on its own feet.
+The number of press clubs has reached 28 in just a few years and UTPC is now organising thousands journalists across the country.

 Anette Widholm Bolme (firstname.lastname@example.org)